brihernandez/Unity-TrackIR-Plugin/README.md

 As I started to integrate the old Track IR plugin code into a small test project, I ended up re-writing a lot how it interfaces with Unity.
 This new version includes a bunch of quality of fixes and re-organizes the code into something that more closely matches how Unity code is written today.

-The original code is quite old and originally built for Unity 2.6!
+The original code is quite old and was built for Unity 2.6!

 The TrackIR plugin [was originally written by Tobias Boogh](https://github.com/byBrick/Unity-TrackIR-Plugin), and [updated by Chris Reed](https://github.com/chrisreedio/Unity-TrackIR-Plugin/tree/x86_64) with 64 bit binaries required for recent versions of Unity.
+All I've done is modernize it and make it easier to use.

 This project was built in **Unity 2017.4.37f1**